 ICAN is committed to safeguarding the individual’s PHI.
 If a breach of the individual’s PHI occurs, ICAN will notify the individual in accordance with state and federal law.

 If the individual feels that the PHI ICAN has is incorrect, incomplete, or the individual wishes to add an addendum to the individual’s records, the individual has the right to make such request for as long as the information is kept by or for ICAN’s office.
 The individual must make their request in writing to the Department in which their care was provided.
-In the case of claims that the information is incorrect, incomplete, or if the record was not created by ICAN, ICAN may deny the individual’s request.
-However, if ICAN denies any part of the individual’s request, ICAN will provide the individual with a written explanation of the reasons for doing so within 60 days of the individual’s request.
+ICAN may deny the individual’s request if the information is incorrect, incomplete, or if the record was not created by ICAN.
+If ICAN denies the the individual’s request, ICAN will provide the individual with a written explanation of the reasons for doing so within 60 days of the individual’s request.

 Individuals have the right to request a restriction or limitation on the PHI ICAN uses or disclose for treatment, payment, or health care operations.
-Individuals also have the right to request a limit on the PHI we disclose to someone involved in the individual’s care or the payment for the individual’s care, like a family member or friend.
+Individuals have the right to request a limit on the PHI we disclose to someone involved in the individual’s care or the payment for the individual’s care, like a family member or friend.
 For example, the individual could ask that ICAN not share information about a particular diagnosis or treatment with the individual’s spouse.
 To request a restriction, the individual must make their request, in writing, to the Department in which their care was provided.
-ICAN is not required to agree to the individual’s request unless the individual is asking us to restrict the use and disclosure of the individual’s PHI to a health plan for payment or healthcare operation purposes and such information the individual wishes to restrict pertains solely to a health care item or service for which the individual has paid ICAN out-‐of-‐pocket in full.
 If ICAN agrees, ICAN will comply with the individual’s request unless the information is needed to provide the individual with emergency treatment or to comply with law.
 If ICAN does not agree, ICAN will provide an explanation in writing.

 Individuals have the right to request that ICAN communicate with them about medical matters in a certain way or at a certain location.
 For example, the individual can ask that ICAN only contact individuals by mail or at work.
 To request confidential communications, individuals must make their request, in writing, to the Department in which their care was provided.
 The individual’s request must specify how or where the individual wishes to be contacted.
 ICAN will accommodate reasonable requests.